 The workshop schedule as we knew it in August is in the EnvisionFuture-mailer, but check back for additions and amendment as we progress!

-The updated schedule for all weekend events is here –> Draft schedule – 09-14-18
+The updated schedule PDF for all weekend events is here –> Trade Show & Conference Schedule-10/06/18

-Hotel blocks absolutely, positively will close on Friday, September 21.
+Hotel blocks absolutely, positively closed on Friday, September 21.

-DoubleTree is two short blocks away from Proctors and is the best place to stay for one night only.
-As of 9/19 there are still plenty of rooms for Oct.
-10 and 11.
-Register at this link, use ACM for the member rate.
+DoubleTree is two short blocks away from Proctors, but it’s close to filled up.
+Try this link, use ACM for the member rate.
 DoubleTree phone: 1-518-393-4141